Bauer GmbH & Co. KGaA: History

 This was followed by contracts for the foundation work of what will be the world's tallest building (Jeddah Tower) and Europe's tallest building (Lakhta Center), as well as in 2014 the execution of the company's largest foundation engineering contract in Germany to date: the Schwarzkopf Tunnel bypass rail project in the Spessart region (Schwarzkopf Tunnel is part of the Main–Spessart railway).
 In 2015, Bauer celebrated its 225th anniversary and won the largest single contract in the company's history with the Kesslergrube remediation project.
 In 2017, the order for the expansion of the constructed wetland in Oman, completed in 2010, followed.
 A joint venture with Schlumberger existed from 2015 to 2020.
-In 2018, Michael Stomberg succeeds Prof. Thomas Bauer as CEO and chairman of the executive board; consequently, Thomas Bauer became the chairman of the supervisory board.
+In 2018, Thomas Bauer stepped down from the executive board and took over as chairman of the supervisory board.
+In December 2023, Thomas Bauer stepped down from the supervisory board of BAUER AG and handed over the chairmanship to Bastian Fuchs.

 As part of the construction work for the Saudi Arabian megaproject NEOM, the subsidiary Saudi BAUER Foundation Contractors Ltd. was awarded a contract in August 2022 for a first specialist foundation engineering project - the installation of approx. 70 m deep large-diameter bored piles for The Line.
 At the end of 2022, Bauer was awarded the contract for the foundation work for two further construction sections of The Line.

-On March 15, 2023, CEO Michael Stomberg left the Executive Board of BAUER AG.
-Since then, the previous Executive Board members Peter Hingott and Florian Bauer have formed the top management team.
-Florian Bauer left the Executive Board at the end of 2023 and the company in spring 2025.
-As a result, former CFO Hartmut Beutler temporarily returned to the Executive Board of Bauer AG.
-In December 2023, Thomas Bauer stepped down from the Supervisory Board of BAUER AG and handed over the chairmanship to Bastian Fuchs.
+As part of the project to replace the Kriegenbrunn lock near Erlangen, BAUER Spezialtiefbau GmbH, together with its joint venture partners Züblin Spezialtiefbau GmbH and Ed.
+Züblin AG, began work on constructing the excavation enclosure in 2024.
+The centerpiece of the project is the main excavation pit, which is 330 m long and almost 30 m wide and deep.

-On June 1, 2025, Lena Effinger was appointed to the Executive Board, replacing Hartmut Beutler as CFO.
-On June 10, 2025, the company announced the departure of Peter Hingott and the appointment of Klaus Pöllath to the Executive Board.
-On August 15, 2025, Univ.-Prof. Dr.-Ing.
-Detlef Heck joined the company as a member of the Executive Board, replacing Klaus Pöllath.
-Since September 15, 2025, Dr.-Ing.
-Martin Thormann has also joined the Executive Board of Bauer AG.
+In 2025, BAUER Resources GmbH unveiled its mobile soil washing plant for removing PFAS from contaminated soil, which was deployed at a military site in Manching near Ingolstadt.
+With a cleaning capacity of 150 m³/h, it is one of the largest plants of its kind in Germany to date.